jeissonj/sena/english/2-level-english-does-work/1-Infografia-vecindario-AA1-EV01.md

 # Infografía de su vecindario.
 AA1-EV01.
 Hi!
 In this activity, I will develop a position of my house.

+We have to start with the questions, Where is my house? and Which is my country?.
 <br>
 <div style="display: flex;" style="background-color: blue">
   <img src="https://proyectoviajero.com/wp-content/uploads/2023/08/mapa_ubicacion_colombia-XL.webp  " alt="Descripción de la imagen" style="width: 150px; height: 20%;">